Bridging and wireless¶

 Bridging two interfaces together places them on the same broadcast domain as if they were connected to the same switch.
 Typically this is done so that two interfaces will act as though they are on the same flat network using the same IP subnet, in this case a wireless interface and wired interface.
 When two interfaces are bridged, broadcast and multicast traffic is forwarded to all bridge members.

 Certain applications and devices rely on broadcast traffic to function.
 For example, Apple’s AirTunes will not function across two broadcast domains.
 So if AirTunes is present on the wireless network and it must be accessed from a system on the wired network, the wired and wireless networks must be bridged.
-Other examples include media services provided by devices such as Chromecast, TiVo, Xbox 360, and Playstation 3.
+Other examples include media services provided by devices such as Chromecast, TiVo, Xbox, and Playstation.
 These rely on multicast or broadcast traffic that can only function if the wired and wireless networks are bridged.